micahgodbolt/fluent-ui-react-staging/packages/base/src/components/Checkbox/README.md

 ### Accessibility concerns for the user

-`aria-label`, `aria-labeledby`: Describe what is the purpose of the checkbox, latter points to id of element with former.
+`aria-label`, `aria-labelledby`: Describe what is the purpose of the checkbox, latter points to id of element with former.

 ### Themability and customization